Reimagining What is Possible

 Situated within the Florida Keys National Marine Sanctuary, Aquarius provides invaluable access to one of the most biologically diverse and economically valuable ecosystems on earth.
-It sits on the most extensive living coral barrier reef system in contiguous U.S. waters - third-largest in the world.
-Coupled with its unique capabilities, it is one of few sites ideal for undersea equipment testing and training for study and exploration in extreme environments such as space.
+It sits on the most extensive living coral barrier reef system in contiguous U.S. waters — third-largest in the world.
+Coupled with its unique capabilities, it is one of few sites ideal for undersea equipment testing and training for study and exploration in extreme environments.
+Above the habitat is its life support buoy, a critical surface component providing all of the essential utilities and communications to the underwater habitat.

 The shore base provides a staging area for marine operations and education and outreach activities.
 It includes: